Computing nonlinear Schr\"odinger equations with Hermite functions beyond harmonic traps: Computing with Hermite expansions

 A central ingredient for the practical implementation of our numerical methods is the efficient transform between function values and Hermite coefficients.
 For the approximation of Hermite coefficients of a function $f(x)$ we use Gauss--Hermite quadrature: let $\mathbf{x}=(x_0,\dots,x_{M-1})$ be the Gauss--Hermite quadrature nodes on $\R$ of degree $M$ and $w_k, k=0,\dots M$ be the corresponding quadrature weights.
 Then

 In other words the transformation \textit{from function values $f(x_m)$ to Hermite coefficients $\alpha_m$} can be expressed as the following matrix multiplication

 where $\mathsf{T}_{km}=w_m\mathrm{H}_k(x_m)\exp(x_m^2/2).$ The entries of $\mathsf{T}$ grow super-exponentially in the number of Hermite modes $M$, and as a result both the assembly of the matrix and the computation with this matrix become unstable even for moderate values of $M$.
 This leads to numerical instabilities when computing with the Hermite basis and requires additional algorithmic insights to overcome.
-A stable method for assembling $\mathsf{T}$ was proposed by \cite[Appendix]{bunck09} and a stable way of computing with $\mathsf{T}$ was presented in \cite{maierhoferwebb25} (see also the Julia implementations in \cite{QuantumTimeSteppers,FastGaussQuadrature,FastTransforms}).
+A stable method for assembling $\mathsf{T}$ was proposed by \cite[Appendix]{bunck09} and, more recently, an improved efficient way of computing with $\mathsf{T}$ was presented in \cite{maierhoferwebb25} (see also the Julia implementations in \cite{QuantumTimeSteppers,FastGaussQuadrature,FastTransforms}).
 In all of our computations we use the algorithm presented in \cite{maierhoferwebb25}.